-201 Think Graphic: Print and Type (3)
+201 Think Graphic: Print and Type (4)

 Foundation class focusing on the principles of print design and production.
 Emphasis is placed on the research, development and creation of typographically driven projects involving branding systems and poster and packaging design.
+Students will spend time in class presenting, defending, and improving their work based on formative faculty and peer feedback.
 Prerequisite: NM 101.
 Fall.

-New Media Art and Design I (3)
+222 New Media Art and Design (4)

-An understanding of core design principles and development of technical skills through a creative approach are the main objectives of this course.
+An understanding of core art and design principles with the development of technical skills through an innovative approach are the main objectives of this course.
+Twodimensional time-based media is a core component of the class.
 Students will take large-scale projects from initial concept through the development phase to the project completion.
-Prerequisites: CSCI 181, 182 or 185; NM 121, 151.
+Prerequisites: NM 231, 251, 281.
 Fall and Spring.